BeelzeDevs/Notas-Net-Next/README.md

 ---

 ## ⛔ IMPORTANT
-To use de script start.sh we need:
+To use the script start.sh we need:
 - 1.Install PostgreSQL : Download and install it from https://www.postgresql.org/download
     - password: admin
     - port: 5432